CMU-313/fall23-nodebb-fam/UserGuide.md

 # Testing our Features:

+For someone accessing a deployed version of this app, it looks like you will not be able to use several of our features that require an admin account unless we find a fix for this (creating groups, joining Miscellaneous group, testing the filters, etc.).
+You should be able to test the timestamp feature, resolved/unresolved feature on posts, and view the post breakdowns within categories.
 Within the following existing test files, you will find edited tests and new tests.
 The existing test files contain a comprehensive collection of tests for ensuring the reliability of the code.
 We leverage NodeBB's existing tests by editing them to fit our new functionality.
 Additionally, we implemented new tests to account for any other cases that NodeBB would not have made due to any edge cases with our new features.

 1. Miscellaneous group and Miscellaneous filter